Number of Scots in poverty rises to highest level for two decades at 1.1m

-Scottish Government data shows that over the period 2019 to 2022, there were 1,110,000 people across the country living in relative poverty – meaning the amount of money they have is less than 60% of UK median income after housing costs are taken into consideration.
+Scottish Government data shows that over the period 2019 to 2022, there were 1,110,000 people across the country living in relative poverty – meaning the amount of money they have is less than 60 per cent of UK median income after housing costs are taken into consideration.

 That is up from 1,030,000 in the period 2018 to 2021, and is the highest number of people in poverty since 2000 to 2003, when the total was 1,140,000.

-The latest data shows 250,000 – almost one in four (24%) – youngsters were living in relative poverty, with this total said to be the equivalent of 10,000 primary school classes of children.
+The latest data shows 250,000 – almost one in four (24 per cent) – youngsters were living in relative poverty, with this total said to be the equivalent of 10,000 primary school classes of children.

-Of these, more than two-thirds (69%) were living in households where at least one person was in work.
+Of these, more than two-thirds (69 per cent) were living in households where at least one person was in work.

-Legally binding targets passed by Holyrood commit ministers to reducing the number of children in relative poverty in Scotland to 18% by next year – before reducing this further to less than 10% by 2030.
+Legally binding targets passed by Holyrood commit ministers to reducing the number of children in relative poverty in Scotland to 18 per cent by next year – before reducing this further to less than 10 per cent by 2030.

 John Dickie, director of the Child Poverty Action Group (CPAG) in Scotland, said: “In a rich country these scandalous levels of child poverty are utterly unacceptable and a stark reminder how vital the Scottish Government’s focus on child poverty is.”